cloudmesh-community/fa18-523-60/paper/paper.md

 The PyMongo driver has a few dependencies that should be taken into consideration prior to its usage.
-Currently, it supports CPython 2.7, 3.4+, PyPy, and PyPy 3.5+ interpreters [@www-github-driver].
-An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github-driver].
-For the Unix based machines, it requires *pykerberos*, while for the Windows machines *WinKerberos* is needed to fullfill this requirement [@www-github-driver].
+Currently, it supports CPython 2.7, 3.4+, PyPy, and PyPy 3.5+ interpreters [@www-github].
+An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github].
+For the Unix based machines, it requires *pykerberos*, while for the Windows machines *WinKerberos* is needed to fullfill this requirement [@www-github].
 The automatic installation of this dependency can be done simultaneously with the driver installation, in the following manner:

 `$ python -m pip install pymongo[gssapi]`

-Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be simultaneously installed along with the driver installation [@www-github-driver].
+Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessary for connections with help of TLS/SSL and can also be simultaneously installed along with the driver installation [@www-github].

 ### Running PyMongo with Mongo Deamon